Imsharad/geometrik-ai-course-nextjs/memory-bank/progress.md

 - Bun provides much faster package installation and better dependency resolution than npm
 - Using framer-motion's useScroll, useTransform and useSpring hooks creates natural-feeling animations
 - Custom section title components with animated accents create a more premium feel
+- **Vercel Deployment Environment Variables:** Local `.env.local` files are NOT automatically uploaded to Vercel deployments.
+Must manually add each environment variable using `vercel env add VARIABLE_NAME` CLI commands for Preview, Production, and Development environments separately.
+This is especially critical for Supabase integration requiring `NEXT_PUBLIC_SUPABASE_URL` and `NEXT_PUBLIC_SUPABASE_ANON_KEY`

 *This document should be updated regularly as tasks are completed and new milestones are reached.*